Pierre

 The monument has a square bell tower with Corinthian pilasters and a dome of glazed tiles.

-Inside, the church contains many fine paintings, such as a 15th-century Virgin of the Nice-Brea school.
+The church contains many fine paintings, such as a 15th-century Virgin of the Nice-Brea School.

 The nave and chapels, barrel-vaulted on high pilasters, are covered with frescoes and stucco.